Changes to Wisconsin DPI Licensing

 Submit a completed approval request packet to UWSP, either via email or regular mail.
 We are not able to process requests unless final course grades are posted, packets are complete and all requested information is filled in accurately and completely.

-Mailing Address: Office of Field Experiences, School of Education, College of Professional Studies, UW-Stevens Point, Stevens Point, WI 54481
+Mailing Address: Office of Field Experiences, School of Education, College of Professional Studies, 1901 Fourth Ave, Stevens Point, WI 54481

 NOTE: If using email, we suggest whiting out any SS# listed on documentation you are submitting as it can be stolen as it is being sent.